 Section 25 Supervision

 (1) The aim and purpose of supervision is to motivate the Pastor in the performance of his duties, to counsel him, to instruct, admonish and if necessary, to discipline him.
-This is done by his immediate superior in terms of section 37(3).
+This is done by his immediate superior in terms of Section 37(3).

 (2) The Pastor may be suspended for a maximum of three months without forfeiture of emoluments if it appears from such supervision and on cogent grounds that for the sake of the office, such action is necessary.
 He may be prohibited partially or totally from performing his duties.
 The Pastor is entitled to a hearing.
-A review in terms of section 31 does not suspend the provisions of this section.
+A review in terms of Section 31 does not suspend the provisions of this Section.

 (3) If the Pastor, in performing his duties, culpably inflicts damage on the Church or one of its congregations, he shall be liable to compensate such entity for any damages that may arise.
 If several Pastors cause damage jointly, they are jointly liable.